funwithbrains/funwithbrains.github.io/_mafia/info/day-system.md

 Whenever you cast a new vote, you cancel your previous vote.

 If you want to cancel your vote without making a new one, start your comment with something like "UNVOTE".

-Your vote comments don't need to be perfect.
-The GM will be reading these by sight.
+Your votes might be counted by a GM-automation tool.
+If you want to be sure your vote is counted, please be sure it follows these guidelines.

 ----